 Artwork: Do I need artwork for my home?
 What do I want to hang on the wall?
 How many of these items do I have space for on the walls?

 Bathroom towels: Do I need more than 4 sets of towels?
 Do I prefer to use a robe or towel or both?
 Will I need towels for visitors?

 Bathroom accessories: Do I need new rugs?
 Do I need another mirror in the bathroom?
 Is a new shower curtain necessary for my home?
 Do I need a scale, hamper, drawer or cabinet organizers, and a wastebasket for the bathroom?
 Do I have room for these items?

-Outdoor items: Do I really need that grill?
-BBQ tools are useful, but I need all the parts?
+Outdoor items: Do I need that grill?
+BBQ tools are useful, but do I need all the parts?
 Do I actually need outdoor furniture?
 What size would I need?